CloudLabsAI/CloudLabs-Instructor-Docs/technical_deep_dive/Control_Panel_readme.md

   ![](images/vmusage.png)

-4. You can also schedule the tasks like Stop/Start Vms as per your requirements:
+4. You can also schedule the tasks like Stop/Start Vms as per your requirements, Click on Task scheduler:

   ![](images/tasksch.png)

-* You'd need to add the schedule as shown below:
+* You'd need to add the schedule, following is showing adding schedule for Stop VM:

   ![](images/taskadd.png)